myPOS blog Tips

 Social media

-While you need to advertise your website, so that anybody would know about it, your social media accounts are an easier, less expensive way to spread the word about your undertaking.
-They provide free business tools for monitoring your campaigns.
-And they’ll take potential customers to your website.
-Your target audience will guide you on what platforms to focus your resources on.
+While you need to advertise your website so that anybody would know about it, your social media accounts are an easier, less expensive way to spread the word about your undertaking.
+Not to mention that social media platforms like Instagram, Facebook, TikTok, and others free business tools for monitoring your campaigns.

 Customer Relationship Management